HackGT/projectideas-onboarding/README.md

 ### Backend - Getting Started

+Before getting started, make sure to get the environment variables from your tech director and place them in a file called `.env` in the `/server` folder.
+Otherwise, you won't be able to run your code!

 In a different terminal window/tab, complete the following steps.

 1. `cd server` (Navigate to server folder)